LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 1. Now your screen should look like the graphic below
     * Your username will be automatically filled in as the Owner
     * LoopWorkspace is automatically filled in as the Repository Name
-    * Uncheck the selection that says "Copy the dev branch only" so it looks like the graphic
+    * Leave the selection that says "Copy the main branch only" checked (not like the graphic)
     * Click on the green `Create fork` button

     ![fork information for LoopWorkspace](img/gh-fork-loopworkspace.png){width="700"}